List of Madagascar (franchise) characters: Marty

-Marty is a male plains zebra who used to live at the Central Park Zoo, and is a best friend of Alex.
+Marty (voiced by Chris Rock in films and TV specials, Phil LaMarr in video games, Thomas Stanley as a foal, and Amir O'Neil as a foal in A Little Wild) is a male Plains zebra who used to live at the Central Park Zoo, and is a best friend of Alex.
 He once had an iPod before Alex accidentally broke it.
 Marty likes seaweed on a stick.

 Marty is a hopeless optimist; he usually sees the brighter side of many things, taking every situation in stride.
 He strives to be unique, which proves difficult when he meets his own kind in Africa, who look and act almost exactly the same.
 Marty is best friends with Alex and the two are rarely at odds.
 His carefree lifestyle tends to get on the nerves of his friends, but mostly serves to impress them; he is the one who helps hold the group together when things seem to get down.

 Melman

-Melman Mankiewicz is a male reticulated giraffe.
+Melman Mankiewicz III (voiced by David Schwimmer in films and TV specials, Stephen Stanton in video games, Zachary Gordon as a calf, and Luke Lowe as a calf in A Little Wild) is a male reticulated giraffe.
 He sometimes pretends to be hypochondriac, having doses of medicine for meals and doctor's appointments frequently.
-He dreams of being a doctor.
+He dreams of being a doctor and has a secret crush on Gloria.

 Gloria

-Gloria is a female hippopotamus who resided in the Central Park Zoo as an attraction, all the while being good friends with Alex, Marty, Melman, and becoming the latter's girlfriend as of Madagascar: Escape 2 Africa.
+Gloria (voiced by Jada Pinkett Smith in films and TV specials, Bettina Bush in video games, Willow Smith as a calf, and Shaylin Becton as a calf in A Little Wild) is a female hippopotamus who resided in the Central Park Zoo as an attraction, all the while being good friends with Alex, Marty, Melman, and becoming the latter's girlfriend as of Madagascar: Escape 2 Africa.

 The Penguins

-The Penguins are a group of NYC adélie penguin (and maybe hybridized with royal penguins since adélie penguins lack white faces and orange beaks) spies.
-Skipper is a major character in the first film, but Kowalski, Rico, and Private are supporting characters and don't talk much until The Madagascar Penguins in a Christmas Caper.
+The penguins are a group of NYC adélie penguin (and maybe hybridized with royal penguins since adélie penguins lack white faces and orange beaks) spies.
+Skipper is a major character in the third film, but Kowalski, Rico, and Private are supporting characters and don't talk much until The Madagascar Penguins in a Christmas Caper.
 All four penguins have major roles in the first sequel and supporting roles in the second sequel, then later get their own TV Series and film.

 Skipper

-Skipper is the leader of the penguins and is the main character in the TV show.
+Skipper (voiced by Tom McGrath) is the leader of the penguins and is the main character in the TV show.
 His head is flatter than those of the other three penguins.
-Like the rest of the penguins, he has no idea what is expected of the penguin species, other than to "smile and wave."
+Like the rest of the penguins, no idea what is expected of the penguin species, other than to "smile and wave."